zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 ## Step 3: Conduct a query

 Now, you can prepare a query to revtrieve information from the index you just built.
-Please note that you should not combine Sparse ANN with [two-phase]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/neural-sparse-query-two-phase-processor/) pipeline.
+Please note that you should not combine sparse ANN with [two-phase]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/neural-sparse-query-two-phase-processor/) pipeline.

-### Natural Language query
+### Natural language query

-Query Sparse ANN fields using the enhanced `neural_sparse` query:
+Query sparse ANN fields using the enhanced `neural_sparse` query:

 ```json
 GET /sparse-ann-documents/_search